TrueBrain/actions-flake8/README.md

 - uses: TrueBrain/actions-flake8@v2
 ```

-By default it uses the default Python version as installed on the GitHub Runner.
+By default, it uses the default Python version as installed on the GitHub Runner.

 ### Different Python version